first aid kit contents

 Every household has unique needs, and your emergency kit should reflect that.
 Consider adding:

-• Important documents like identification, insurance records, bank account details, and birth certificates.
+• Important documents like insurance records, bank account details, and birth certificates.

-• Warm clothing, extra blankets, or sleeping bags if you live in a colder climate.
+• Warm clothing, extra blankets, and sleeping bags if you live in a colder climate.

 • Prescription glasses or contact lenses with solution.